BrendanBerkley/hubot-bible-api/README.md

 # hubot-bible-api

-Access Tim Morgan's [bible-api.com](http://bible-api.com/) to display Bible passages
+Use Hubot to access Tim Morgan's [bible-api.com](http://bible-api.com/) to display Bible passages

 See [`src/bible-api.coffee`](src/bible-api.coffee) for documentation.
 Also, visit [bible-api.com](http://bible-api.com/) to get a more complete sense of how you can query passages.